RGSS3/writings/prolog-back.md

 ### Fibonacci Recursion

-Imagine you'll to implement the classic fibonacci number:
+Imagine you'd like to implement the classic fibonacci number:
 #### Code 1
 ```prolog
 fib(0, 1).